numpy-user/OCVBot/README.md

 - To stop the bot, use CTRL-C on the terminal window running the bot.
 - To exit the virtual environment, run `deactivate`.
-> NOTE: You must activate the virtual environment every time you wish to run the bot!
+> NOTE: You must activate the Python virtual environment every time you wish to run the bot!
+> Run `cd ~/OCVBot && source ocvbot_venv/bin/activate`

 ## CONFIGURATION